Zelgadis87/rule-reactor/README.md

 	* A rule is being activated when all it conditions have been met
 	* A rule is being de-activated when its conditions are no longer being met or immediately after executing its action
 3. Prints when:
-	* A new rule is being created on the fly
+	* A new rule is being created
 	* New data is being inserted into RuleReactor
 	* Data is being bound or unbound from rule.
 This immediately follows insert for all impacted rules.
 	* An object with an impact on a rule is being modified.